daneroo/setup-osx-dev/README.md

 **JSTools** works well, but beautifier is out of date, only has JSLint, and jslint doesn't climb file tree for config.

 **subtleGradient/javascript-tools.tmbundle**, don't remember why I stopped using it.
 Check again.
 But probably a good place to start to add to JSLintMate...
-It bundle `npm` https://github.com/dotmaster/js-beautify-node (fork).
+It bundles `npm` https://github.com/dotmaster/js-beautify-node (fork).
 Also like their snippets, make one for node, browser, jshint, jslint.

 * TextMate 3rd party bundles
     * Remove JSLintmate